wspr-ncsu/jaeger/README.md

 Generate keys with ```python keygen.py -a```.
 This creates .env file with populated data.

 ### Setup with Docker (RECOMMENDED)
 You must install docker and docker compose on your machine.
+We have published a docker image ```kofidahmed/jager``` to dockerhub for a quick start so no need to build the image from the ```Dockerfile```.

 1. Generate secret key for label generation, group master and public keys for group management, private and public keys for BLS signatures and witness encryption.
 	* Run ```docker run -v $(pwd):/app --rm kofidahmed/jager python keygen.py -a```.